coalaura/opfw-admin/README.md

 ## Note
 This admin panel **requires** an OP-Framework powered FiveM server.
 It will **NOT** work with any other server or framework (like ESX, QB-Core, etc.).

-*If you question the commit history, I invest my time into quick development and practical fixes.
+*If you question the commit history, I invest my time into quick development and practical fixes instead of commit message writing.
 Since I (Laura) am the sole developer maintaining it, I do not see additional value in spending more of my time meticulously documenting every tiny change i commit.*

 ## Features
 * See and search various detailed server logs.